ktaylor63/southeast/site/content/articles/to-the-sea.md

 {{< figure class="photo-center" src="/images/pages/milburnie-dam-neuse-river-map.jpg" alt="A restored stream and floodplain." caption="The Milburnie Dam was the latest of six structures removed from North Carolina waterways in less than two decades.
 Map by USFWS." >}}

 It was a hazard, too.
 The dam, and a sandy beach adjacent to it, was a tourist spot where at least 15 people had drowned over the years.
 The site also was notorious for a double-homicide 45 years earlier.

-Working with other agencies, the Service oversaw the dam’s $1.2 million demolition.
+Working with other agencies, the Service oversaw the dam’s demolition.
 Restoration Systems LLC, a Raleigh-based company whose services include dam removals, went at the concrete structure with backhoe and bulldozer.
 It freed the river in a week.

 “It just kind of crumbled,” said Tiffani Bylow, who managed the project.

+Restoration Systems spent $1.2 million dismantling the dam, and will spend more on landscaping and monitoring the Neuse.
+It will recoup its money through mitigation banking – selling credits to governments or developers whose proposed developments elsewhere may harm streambeds or wetlands.
+In the case of the Milburnie Dam, the N.C.
+Department of Transportation may be paying Restoration Systems.
+It has plans to build a highway south of the river, and will destroy streams and other habitat in the process.

 The Milburnie Dam joins a growing list of structures that no longer exist.
 Nearly 1,400 dams have been removed since the 1990s, according to American Rivers, a nonprofit dedicated to restoring the nation’s waterways.